Tom Eyen: Dreamgirls and later work

 Eyen and Henry Krieger first worked together on the 1975 musical version of The Dirtiest Show in Town, called The Dirtiest Musical in Town.
 Nell Carter's performance in that musical inspired Eyen and Krieger to craft a musical about a black singing trio, which they workshopped for Joe Papp with Carter, Sheryl Lee Ralph, and Loretta Devine.
 The project was shelved in 1978 when Carter took a role in a soap opera.
 A year later, the project caught the interest of Broadway director-producer Michael Bennett, who asked Eyen to direct a workshop production of Big Dreams, as the musical was then named, featuring Ralph, Loretta Devine, and gospel singer Jennifer Holliday as Carter's replacement.
 However, Holliday left the project, unhappy that her character died at the conclusion of the first act.
 After several workshops and numerous rewrites, Bennett decided that the production needed Holliday, and the team rewrote act two to build up Holliday's character.

 Produced on Broadway in 1981, Dreamgirls was the biggest commercial success of Eyen's career.
 It was nominated for thirteen Tony Awards, including two for Eyen: Best Book and Best Original Score.
 The show won six Tonys, including Best Book.
 It also earned Eyen a Drama Desk Award nomination for Outstanding Lyrics.
-The original cast album won Eyen a Grammy Award as lyricist, and one of the show's songs, "And I Am Telling You I'm Not Going", as sung by Holliday, became a hit.
+The original cast album won Eyen a Grammy Award as lyricist, and one of the show's songs, "And I Am Telling You I'm Not Going", as sung by Holliday, became a #1 hit on the Billboard R&B chart.
 In 1984, Eyen sought to duplicate his Dreamgirls success with Kicks: The Showgirl Musical, a collaboration with composer Alan Menken about the Rockettes during World War II.
 The show never made it past the workshop stage, though individual numbers from the show have been performed in concert.

 A film adaptation of Dreamgirls, written and directed by Bill Condon, was released in 2006 by DreamWorks and Paramount Pictures.
 Two of Eyen's songs from the soundtrack, "And I Am Telling You I'm Not Going", as sung by Jennifer Hudson, and "One Night Only", as sung by Beyoncé Knowles, became hits.
 To promote the film's release, DreamWorks and the licensee of the musical, The Tams-Witmark Music Library, paid the licensing fees for all non-professional stage performances of Dreamgirls in 2006.
 As a result, more than fifty high schools, colleges, and community theaters staged productions of Dreamgirls that year.